lightly-ai/lightly/docs/source/getting_started/advanced.rst

 accuracy during training is an efficient way to monitor model training and does not require expensive finetuning.

-We also provide a :function:`helper function <lightly.utils.debug.std_of_l2_normalized>` to monitor representation collapse.
+We also provide a helper function to monitor representation collapse.
 Representation collapse can happen during  unstable training and results in the model predicting the same, or very similar,  representations for all images.
 This is of course disastrous for model training as we want to the representations to be as different as possible between images!
-The :function:`std_of_l2_normalized function <lightly.utils.debug.std_of_l2_normalized>>``
+The :func:`std_of_l2_normalized <lightly.utils.debug.std_of_l2_normalized>`
-can be used on any representations as follows:
+helper function can be used on any representations as follows:

 .. code-block:: python